mitchell-carroll/Awesome-GameDev-Tools/Babylon.js.md

 ## https://www.babylonjs.com/

 Babylon is described as a "powerful, beautiful, and simple open web rendering engine."
-It uses javascript and has AR/VR capabilities.
+It uses javascript and has AR/VR capabilities, and has features to provide ample lighting and particles.